 Stimulates angiogenesis or new blood vessel development.
 This is important is re-establishing blood supply to the new graft and increasing blood supply to the grafted area, as well as repairing vessels damaged during the hair transplant process.

 As you can see, these growth factors are very important to the healing process.
 Concentrating the growth factors has been shown in numerous procedures to improve the outcome.
-Procedures that have thus far shown benefit include those Neurosurgery, Oral and Maxillofacial Surgery, Otorhinolayrngology- (head and neck surgery), Plastic Surgery, Urology, Periodontal Surgery, and Ortho/Spinal Surgery.
-Concentraion of the growth factors seems to play a large role in why there has been documented benefit from use of Platelet Rich Plasma (PRP).
+Procedures that have thus far shown benefit include that Neurosurgery, Oral and Maxillofacial Surgery, Otorhinolaryngology- (head and neck surgery), Plastic Surgery, Urology, Periodontal Surgery, and Ortho/Spinal Surgery.
+The concentration of the growth factors seems to play a large role in why there has been documented benefit from the use of Platelet Rich Plasma (PRP).
 Just how much of an increase might you see?
-According to Eppley in 2004 Platlet Rich Plasma (PRP) increases growth factor concentration of PDGF, TGF-B, and VEGF are as follows:
+According to Eppley in 2004 Platelet Rich Plasma (PRP) increases growth factor concentration of PDGF, TGF-B, and VEGF are as follows:

 1. PDGF 17 ng/ml (5 fold increase over whole blood)